ShaunCurtis/Blazr.Demo.DataPipeline/readme.md

 1. A *Command* - a request to make a data change.
 2. A *Query* - a request to get some data.

 A *Command* returns either status information or nothing.
-CQS stipulates it **NEVER** returns a data set.
+Commands **NEVER** returns data.

 A *Query* returns a data set.
-CQS defines it **NEVER** makes changes to the state of the data.
-There are **NO SIDE EFFECTS**.
+Queries **NEVER** makes changes to the state of the data.
+There are **NO SIDE EFFECTS** to making a query.

-It's a good pattern to apply universally across your code: I do.
+It's a excellent pattern to apply universally across your code.

-Smaller projects tend to avoid the CQS Data pipeline framework: too complicated because the demo implementations contain a lot of classes.

 Each action has a *Command/Query* class that defines the action and a *Handler* class to execute the defined action.
 Normally a one-to-one relationship: a unique handler for every request.